-Sec.
+SEC.
 16.1.
-Organization.
+ORGANIZATION.

 16.1.1.
-The administration of this ordinance is hereby vested in six agencies of the government of the City of Westland as follows:
+The administration of this ordinance is hereby vested in five agencies of the government of the City of Westland as follows:

-Planning department;
+Planning and Building Department;

-Building and neighborhood services departments;

-Zoning board of appeals.
+Zoning Board of Appeals.

-City planning commission;
+City Planning Commission;

-City council;
+City Council;

-Department of public service.
+Department of Public Service.